MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ### -Device
-**Note**: This parameter is available in version 2.0.4 or later, and only in PowerShell 7.
+**Note**: This parameter is available in version 2.0.4 or later of the EXO V2 module, and only in PowerShell 7.

 The Device switch specifies whether to authenticate interactively computers that don't have web browsers to support single sign-on (SSO).
 You don't need to specify a value with this switch.